udexon/FreeSoftware2.0/README.md

 c.
 Modify RythmGame to load tracks from files.

-2. Add streaming functions from VinylCast to RythmGame
+2. a.
+Add streaming functions from VinylCast to RythmGame

+b.
+Create login mechanisms based on conventional login

+c.
+Login using anonymous public key cryptography

 3. Integrate and modify audio functions from other open source audio projects such as Audacity and Mixxx.